Last Updated on July 22, 2022

 - Overwhelming structure for absolute beginners

 Independent Reserve is another Australian cryptocurrency exchange.
-They offer a great platform to buy crypto but it can be a little difficult to get the hang of it at first.
+They offer a great platform to buy crypto but I think it can be a little difficult to get the hang of it at first.

 IR supports 13 cryptocurrencies in total.
 These are BTC, ETH, BCH, XRP, LTC, EOS, XLM, BAT, GNT, REP, OMG, 0x, and PLA.
 IR accepts EFT, Osko, SWIFT, PayID, and POLi payments.
 Independent Reserve has the lowest trading fees out of all the Australian exchanges which is why it is one of the most popular.
-They start at 0.5% and get as low as 0.05% as your trading volume continues to grow.
+They start at 0.5% and get as low as 0.05% as your trading volume continues to grow, which I believe is quite competitive.

 It’s also much safer to keep your coins in their online wallet as opposed to keeping them on an international exchange like the others on this list.
-As noted in our Independent Reserve review, security is one of their highest priorities which means you can get peace of mind knowing you’re trading on a safe platform.
+As noted in our Independent Reserve review, I do like how security is one of their highest priorities, which means you can get peace of mind knowing you’re trading on a safe platform.
 Recently, they’ve also started offering insurance to Premium Accounts and have an integrated KPMG tax tool as well.

 - Robust security and fund insurance